Find Affordable College Courses

 Read More…

-University of Massachusetts - Lowell ranked #9 on this year’s Most Popular Social Sciences Master’s Degree Schools in Massachusetts list.
-Located in the large suburb of Lowell, UMass Lowell is a public college with a large student population.
+University of Massachusetts - Lowell did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
+It came in at #9 on the list.
+Located in the large suburb of Lowell, UMass Lowell is a public school with a fairly large student population.

 Of the 46 students majoring in social sciences at UMass Lowell, 63% are male and 37% are female.

-University of Massachusetts Amherst landed the #10 spot in the 2023 rankings for the most popular master’s degree social sciences programs.
-Located in the suburb of Amherst, UMass Amherst is a public college with a fairly large student population.
+With a ranking of #10, University of Massachusetts Amherst did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
+Located in the large suburb of Amherst, UMass Amherst is a public college with a very large student population.

 About 51% of the students majoring in social sciences at the school are women while 49% are male.